AmazeeLabs/silverback-mono/packages/npm/@amazeelabs/recipes/recipes/create-monorepo.ts.md

 ## Next steps

-Executing this recipe should have appended some information to the projects `README.md` that you should also commit.
 You are good to push the `dev` branch or proceed with the next steps:

 - `amazee-recipes add-gatsby`